 The longer you go between wash days, it is normal for your hair to loose moisture and get frizzier with time.
 But instead of rewashing your hair completely, on day 2,3, you can also refresh your curls and revive them with some water to gain back definition.
 This is highly recommended since who doesn’t want great hair days for days? 😉 Washing everyday isn’t good for you as the scalp’s natural oils are constantly being cleansed.
 You can watch how I refresh my hair below

 Your hair care routine – steps, products, oils, techniques the works!
-If you’re ever asking any naturalista on IG for advice, do share your regimen and a few hair pictures with them, always helps!
+If you’re ever asking any natural hair blogger on Instagram for advice, do share your regimen and a few hair pictures with them, always helps!

 Rice Water Rinse

 Inspired by the incredibly long hair that women in China have who wash their hair with rice water, this method has taken the natural hair world by storm!
 All it requires is you to rinse your hair with water that has been in kept aside for a while in rice or to drain off the water left after cooking it.
-It behaves as a mild protein treatment and gives shiny curls that pop!
-Read more about it in this post or watch the video below or learn why it works. (ps- evidence of this is apparently only anecdotal and not proved in studies).
+It behaves like a mild protein treatment and gives shiny curls that pop! (ps- evidence of this is apparently only anecdotal and not proved in studies).

 S&D or Search & Destroy

-Another method of cutting/trimming hair where you find only the stringly straggly bits and cut those off instead of a full blown trim.
+Another method of cutting/trimming hair where you find only the stringy straggly bits and cut those off instead of a full blown trim.

 Acronym for sulphates, an ingredient mostly used in shampoos that lather and deep clean hair.